Adding the Words Urim and Thummim to Earlier Revelations:

 Seeing that the Urim and Thummim was no longer in Joseph Smith’s possession, how is it possible that Joseph Smith was given this June 1829 revelation through the Urim and Thummim?

-The Answer to Mormonism’s Biggest Riddle:
+Answer to the LDS Church’s Biggest Riddle:

 According to David Whitmer, a few of the early revelations were given through the same means that the Book of Mormon was translated; a stone in a hat: